kxkannan/flashcards/README.md

 Once you reach the final card of the deck, pressing the Correct or Incorrect button will show you the score for the quiz.

 Every time you press the Start quiz, the scores will reset.

+#### `Completing the quiz`

+Once you go through all the questions in a quiz, there will be 2 options - go back to the Deck screen or Restart the quiz.
+You can choose to do either.